hebrides/intern-training/README-Design.md

 - You must be proficient with digital design and mock-up tools.
 - You must know how to use templates and prebuilt art to save time; a designer often works like a conductor, orchestrating premade work to make a coherent whole.
-- You must keep up with trends to make your work feel fresh to an audience (even if you realize freshness by going _against_ trends).
+- You must keep up with trends so your work feels fresh (even if freshness comes by going _against_ trends).
-- You must reach out to design blogs and design web magazines as sources for inspiration.
+- You must reach out to design blogs and magazines for sources of inspiration.
 - You must seek guidance from seasoned peers.
-You should put your work on a portfolio site for C+R from the web community and follow your favorite creatives on social media.
+Put your work on portfolio sites for C+R from the web community and follow your favorite creatives on social media.

 1) https://www.figma.com
 2) https://shuffle.dev